A Few Sexual Addiction Terms and Topics

 Slips, Relapse, Abstinence, and Sobriety

-I’m often asked what’s the difference between a “slip” and “relapse” and what is the difference between “abstinence” and “sobriety.”
+What’s the difference between a “slip” and “relapse” and what is the difference between “abstinence” and “sobriety.”
 These terms and concepts are important to sex addiction recovery.

 In the early stages of sexual addiction recovery, there are many adjustments sex addicts must make and it is not uncommon that slips and relapse happen.
 As sex addicts move deeper into their recovery, however, slips and relapse are less common.
 So what is a slip and a relapse?
 A slip is a brief, mostly unintended, return to acting out.
 Slips are managed and contained by immediate and honest disclosure to a therapist, sponsor, support group, or other supportive person.
 The disclosure is followed up by a revised plan to shore up their recovery program.
 Sex addicts in committed relationships, such as marriage, must planfully and thoughtfully tell their spouse or partner.
 This avoids creating new secrets.
 Relapse is when a sex addict is unwilling to be honest about a slip and conceals and justifies the behavior.
 This sets the stage for secret-keeping and more frequent slips and a return to their secretive life and isolation from all support.
 This is considered relapse.